 Jam and preserves are both shelf-stable spreads made with fruit and sugar.
 The main difference between the two is that jam is a spreadable mixture made with smashed or chopped pieces of fruit, while preserves have larger chunks (and sometimes entire berries or pieces) of fruit.
 Both make excellent additions to baked goods, and if you’d like, you can use blueberry preserves in this recipe instead of jam.

 Like most bar recipes, this one is quite easy.
-The rustic look means they’re much easier to pull off than your average cheesecake bar!
+The rustic look means they’re much easier to pull off than your average cheesecake bar, though!

 Tips for Success

-Read over my baking tips for beginners, then follow these additional tips for perfect blueberry jam cream cheese bars:
+Read over my baking tips for beginners, then follow these additional tips for perfect blueberry jam oatmeal bars:

 - No food processor?
 No problem!
 You can mix the crust in a large bowl with a pastry blender or a fork instead.
 The oats in the crust will be whole instead of partially broken by the food processor.